SGU-infocom-official/sgu-bootstrap-treeview/README.md

 Sets the class of tags

 #### uncheckedIcon
 String, class names(s).
-Default: "glyphicon glyphicon-unchecked" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)
+Default: "fa fa-square-o" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

 Sets the icon to be as an unchecked checkbox, used in conjunction with showCheckbox.